uhlryk/angular-dynamic-number/README.md

 Allow to set single character append currency e.g. 1234.12€.
 Html could have problem with show some characters.
 In those situations you should set currency as html entit.
 € = `&#x20AC;`

+## Dynamic properties

+Some of properties of directive can be a models.
+And change in models change properties in directive.
+For example you can change currency, decimal separator etc.
+Demo page has example of usage dynamic properties.

+In short separator, integer, fraction, thousand, append are models

+    <input type='text' class="form-control"
+     ng-model='value'
+     awnum
+     num-sep="{{separator}}"
+     num-int="{{integer}}"
+     num-fract="{{fraction}}"
+     num-thousand="{{thousand}}"
+     num-append="{{append}}"
+    >

+Changes of some properties reset value in input (num-int, num-fract).
+Others properties after changes recreate value in input.

 ## Custom strategies